zaiddabaeen/LightStream/README.md

 	git clone https://github.com/zaiddabaeen/lightstream
 	```

+2. Run `python lightstream.py`
-2. Create a launcher in your menu to access it faster.
+3. Create a launcher in your menu to access it faster.